-Timber harvesting carried out on state forests, timber reserves and other Crown-timber lands (which includes some leasehold tenures) is authorised by the Forestry Corporation of NSW (a state-owned corporation) under the Forestry Act 2012.
+Timber harvesting carried out on state forests, timber reserves and other Crown-timber lands (which includes some leasehold tenures) is authorised by the Forestry Corporation of NSW (a state-owned corporation) under the Forestry Act 2012 and Forestry Regulation 2022.
 Operations are licensed through Integrated Forest Operations Approvals which are regulated for environmental compliance by NSW Environment Protection Authority.

-(freehold and leasehold land, other than leases which are Crown-timber lands)
+Native forestry for freehold and leasehold land (other than leases which are Crown-timber lands)

 Part 5C of the Forestry Act 2012 regulates the harvesting of native vegetation for the purposes of private native forestry on freehold land and on leases that are not Crown-timber leases.
 Harvesting activities are authorised through private native forestry property vegetation plans which are issued by Local Land Services and independently audited by the NSW Environment Protection Authority.